Infinitely Losing My Edge

 I was there.

-I was the first guy playing Suburban Knight to the disco kids.
+I was the first guy playing John Foxx to the dance kids.

 Everybody thought I was crazy.